-Students are asked to move in a prompt and orderly manner in the corridors.
+Students are asked to move in a prompt and orderly manner in the hallways.
 Loud noises, pushing, or other forms of irresponsible behavior are not acceptable.
-All corridors must be cleared within the time allowed for passing between class periods.
+All hallways must be cleared within the time allowed for passing between class periods.